 Reporting to the police

-If you are subject to a police registration requirement this will be stated on your BRP and you will need to report your new visa time limit to them.
+If you are subject to a police registration requirement this will be stated on your BRP or in your letter and you will need to report your new visa time limit to them.

 Student visa responsibilities